Tanz0rz/haxe-fmod/README.md

 # FMOD_SDK_WEB=C:\path\to\fmodstudioapi20312html5
 ```

-This allows you to have both your native SDK and HTML5 SDK configured simultaneously.
+This allows you to have both your C++/HashLink SDK and HTML5 SDK configured simultaneously.

 **4. Check your setup:**